dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     /api/29/events.json?orgUnit=DiszpKrYNg8&program=eBAyeGv0exc
       &trackedEntityInstance=gfVxE3ALA9m&startDate=2014-01-01&endDate=2014-12-31

+Query files associated with event data values.
+In specific case when fetching image file an additional parameter can be provided to fetch image with different dimensions.
+If dimension is not provided, system will return original image.
+Parameter will be ignored in case of fetching non image files e.g pdf.
+Possible dimension values are *small*, *medium* and *large*.
+Any value other than those mentioned will be discarded and original image will be returned.

+    /api/30/events/files?eventUid=hcmcWlYkg9u&dataElementUid=C0W4aFuVm4P&1559654218496&dimension=small

 #### Event grid query

 In addition to the above event query end point, there is an event grid